navamgupta2251-hash/Ecommerce-Sales-Analysis/README.md

 📌 Table of Contents

-Project Overview
+--Project Overview

-Dashboard Pages
+--Dashboard Pages

-Features

-Dataset
+--Features

+--Dataset

-Data Cleaning & Preparation
+--Data Cleaning & Preparation

-DAX Measures
+--DAX Measures

-Key Insights
+--Key Insights

-Recommendations
+--Recommendations

-Repository Structure
+--Repository Structure

-Tools Used
+--Tools Used

+--How to Use This Project

+--License

 📊 Project Overview

 This project explores the sales and operational performance of an e-commerce business.
 The dashboard helps answer questions like:

-How are revenue and orders trending over time?
+-How are revenue and orders trending over time?

-Which categories and regions generate the most profit?
+-Which categories and regions generate the most profit?

-What customer demographics drive sales?
+-What customer demographics drive sales?

-Which products have the highest return rate and why?
+-Which products have the highest return rate and why?

-Do delivery delays influence returns?
+-Do delivery delays influence returns?

-The report is designed for data analysts, business managers, and stakeholders who want quick, actionable insights.
+-The report is designed for data analysts, business managers, and stakeholders who want quick, actionable insights.

 📈 Dashboard Pages
 1️⃣ KPI Summary Page

 Visual summary of key business metrics such as:

-Total Revenue
+-Total Revenue

-Total Profit
+-Total Profit

-Total Orders
+-Total Orders

-Return Rate
+-Return Rate

-Profit Margin %
+-Profit Margin %

-Avg Delivery Days
+-Avg Delivery Days

-Revenue per Customer
+-Revenue per Customer

-Monthly Revenue
+-Monthly Revenue

 🔍 Preview